michaelmou/UpdateHosts/README.md

 # UpdateHosts
-an app to download latest hosts, then copy to the Pasteboard
+an app to download the latest hosts, then copy to the Pasteboard